 The notion of "new" product need not be interpreted literally.
 Similar results would obtain if we had a new version of an existing product.
-For example, suppose at t_0 product j comes in a single, "safe" version e_j^0 (e.g. non hormone-treated beef) and at t_1 a new version e_j^{θ} appears (e.g. hormone-treated beef), which is cheaper and possibly less safe.
-Also suppose that it is efficient to allow sales of version e_j^0 , while it may or may not be efficient to allow sales of version e_j^{θ} , depending on θ .
+For example, suppose at t_0 product j comes in a single, "safe" version e_j^0 (e.g. non hormone-treated beef) and at t_1 a new version e_j^θ appears (e.g. hormone-treated beef), which is cheaper and possibly less safe.
+Also suppose that it is efficient to allow sales of version e_j^0 , while it may or may not be efficient to allow sales of version e_j^θ , depending on θ .
 Then the model would yield analogous results, with some adaptations due to the zero-one nature of the policy choice.
-Yet another interpretation of the "new" product is an old product with changed features.
+The "new" product can also be interpreted as an old product with changed features.
 For example, suppose at t_1 new scientific evidence is received about the health damage caused by an existing product j.
 This means that the H function associated with this product has changed.
 In this case we would effectively have a new product replacing an old one, and the analysis would apply virtually unchanged.
-In sum, although we chose to focus on the case of a new product line, the analysis can also be interpreted as applying to unforeseen contingencies concerning an existing product.